deeplearning4j/deeplearning4j/gettingstarted.md

 For a deeper dive, check out our [Github repo](https://github.com/SkymindIO/deeplearning4j/) or access the core through [Maven](http://search.maven.org/#search%7Cga%7C1%7Cdeeplearning4j), a build automation tool used for Java projects.

+###Working with the source

+If you want to develop for deep learning4j, git clone the software and use maven as follows:

+mvn clean install -DskipTests -Dmaven.javadoc.skip=true

 ### <a name="trouble">Troubleshooting</a>

 * If you have installed DL4J in the past and now see the examples throwing errors, run a git clone on [ND4J](http://nd4j.org/getstarted.html) in the same root directory as DL4J; run a clean Maven install within ND4J; install DL4J again; run a clean Maven install within DL4J, and see if that fixes things.

 * When you run an example, you may get a low [f1 score](../glossary.html#f1), which is the probability that the net's classification is accurate.
 In this case, a low f1 doesn't indicate poor performance, because the examples train on small data sets.
 We gave them small data sets so they would run quickly.
 Because small data sets are less representative than large ones, the results they produce will vary a great deal.
 For example, on the minuscule example data, our deep-belief net's f1 score currently varies between 0.32 and 1.0.
+*